luisIvey05/Dense3D/readme.md

 ### Monocular Depth Estimation
 <img src = "https://user-images.githubusercontent.com/81452190/236362529-737fb5da-62a2-4829-a87d-0bae24249463.png" width = "600px">

 Monodepth is a popular approach for depth estimation from a single RGB image.
 The first version of this self-supervised learning framework explored both photometric and geometric constraints to learn depth estimation from unlabeled video sequences.
-The architecture consists of a depth network that predicts the depth map from an input image and a pose network that estimates the camera motion between frames.
+The architecture in the image consists of a depth network that predicts the depth map from an input image and a pose network that estimates the camera motion between frames.
 The task is expressed as the minimization of a photometric reprojection loss, which is a reconstruction error of the source view.
 Monodepth2 introduces three main contributions: a minimum reprojection loss, an auto-masking loss to ignore confusing stationary pixels, and a full-resolution multi-scale sampling method.
 Extensive experiments on KITTI 2015 stereo dataset demonstrate that Monodepth2 outperforms existing self-supervised methods and achieves state-of-the-art results on several depth estimation tasks.

 ### Zoe-Depth
 <img src = "https://user-images.githubusercontent.com/81452190/236362552-f4c86c71-eb4e-4b84-a955-c9b1cb951e29.png" width = "600px">